12 Free Multi-Day Hikes in New Zealand

 12. Toaroha, Hokitika, Lower Whitcombe Track

 A track for experienced hikers and during good weather conditions (summer and autumn tend to be the best time to go).
 The route follows rugged river valleys and alpine saddles.
 Good route-finding knowledge is recommended for this track.
 From the access road, it’s 3-4 hours to the Cedar Flat Hut and the Historic Cedar Flat Hut (the latter is free).
-From here you can either return the way you came to complete a two-day hike or continue on a 8-9 hour hike over saddles to the Toaroha Saddle Bivouac (the Toaroha Bivvy sleeps two people but is mainly used as a shelter).
+From here you can either return the way you came to complete a two-day hike or continue on an 8-9 hour hike over saddles to the Toaroha Saddle Bivouac (the Toaroha Bivvy sleeps two people but is mainly used as a shelter).
 It’s then another 8 hours to the next free bivvy, the Frew Saddle Bivvy.
 It’s then a further 10 hours to the Hokitika Gorge road end.
 There are standards huts (around $5 per person) in between if required.
 For more tracks in the Hokitika area, check out 23 Unforgettable Walks in Hokitika.

 Location: West Coast, South Island.
-Turn off the Kokatahi/Lake Kaniere circuit road at the sign post ‘Access to Toaroha Valley’, cross the bridge over the Kokatahi River and follow the road as far as you can go.
+Turn off the Kokatahi/Lake Kaniere circuit road at the signpost ‘Access to Toaroha Valley’, cross the bridge over the Kokatahi River and follow the road as far as you can go.

 More about multi-day hikes in New Zealand